LogoCustom Linear Actuator

 Warning sign: The quote references a certification mark, but no one can state whether it is a recognized component, a listed panel, or a complete-machine scope.

 Mitigation: Request mark type, scope statement, and certificate traceability before release.
-Validate panel/system scope against UL 508A and machine-standard boundaries.
+Validate panel/system scope against UL 508A and machine-standard boundaries, and keep installation aligned to listing or labeling instructions.

 Skipping hazardous-energy control assumptions in maintenance planning